For many, soccer is simply a ‘kick in the grass’. However, the grassroots rule for Alberta Soccer is ‘NEVER’ kick the ball!

 If coaches, parents and players could change the vocabulary of soccer, to omit the word ‘kick’ from one of intent, it could make a dramatic shift in how we perceive and play the game.
 Watch the professional game, very rarely is the ball seen to be merely ‘kicked’ down field!
 Passes are often stroked with care to allow the receiver to continue the play, instead of wrestling for control.
 So at your next game, bite your lip and encourage good play as opposed to kicking – see the difference it makes for all in our game.

 So remember it is “good pass”, “great shot” and let’s “play soccer”…

 Being a soccer parent is tough, it includes many tasks; taxi, nutritionist, counsellor, equipment manager, and cheerleader.
 However, what is the most important role that children wish from their parents?

-Experiential research amongst 1000 seven year old children in Alberta soccer programs found that 80% of children would love to see their parents simply, PLAY soccer, with them.
+Experiential research amongst 1,000, 7-year old children in Alberta soccer programs, found that 80% of children would love to see their parents simply PLAY soccer with them.

 Within an age of increasing inactivity amongst younger children, one colleague suggested a drastic measure to reverse this trend – stop parents from watching!
 How is this possible as it is often a requirement that parents attend soccer practices with their children?
-Well this proposal suggests that more parents could, and should get involved and play or coach their children, not sit and watch.
+Well, this proposal suggests that more parents could and should get involved and play with or coach their children, not sit and watch.

-If you enjoy playing then why not coach and make your child’s development more engaging and fun.
-Coaching can be as fun as playing, and we can all coach as many activities have their origins in childhood activities such as ‘tag’ and ‘what time is it Mr. Wolf’.
+If you enjoy playing, then why not coach and make your child’s development more engaging and fun.
+Coaching can be as fun as play, and we can all coach since many activities have their origins in childhood activities, such as ‘tag’ and ‘what’s the time Mr. Wolf’.

-So the first role of any parent is to encourage their children to play, within soccer with a ball and the most effective method of this, is for the parents to also play!
+So, the first role of any parent is to encourage their children to play, and the most effective method of this, is for the parents to also play.